DanielSantoro/ds-woocommerce-product-meta/README.md

 ### Planned Features
 * Compatibility with Product Variations
 * Alternate display locations
   * Display location called through a shortcode
 * Check compatibility with existing XML generators
- * This plugin creates the fields, so a generator plugin should be able to map a value.
-Unfortunately those plugins are out of my control so I'm not sure how they will behave.
+  * This plugin creates the fields so a generator plugin should be able to map a value.
+Unfortunately those plugins are out of my control, so I'm not sure how they will behave.

 ## Changelog